 - The student states, in writing to the Chair of the Committee, his/her continued interest in serving on the Senate Committee, and

 - The student does not miss more than two consecutive meetings of the committee.
 If more than two meetings of the committee are missed, the Chair of the Committee may declare the seat vacant and ask the Executive Committee to request that the seat in question be filled in accordance with regular Senate procedures.

 Rule X. Interpretation of Section II.B.1 and 2 of the Charter regarding the eligibility of Freshmen and Graduate students to run for the Academic Senate

 Section II.B.1 of the Academic Senate Charter shall be read to allow freshmen or transfer students, who have not yet received any grades by the record date and therefore have no cumulative index at that time to run in the Senate elections for class or at-large seats, if they are not on probation.

 Section II.B.2 of the Academic Senate Charter shall be read to allow graduate students who have not yet received any grades by the record date and therefore have no cumulative index at that time to run in the Senate elections for graduate Senate seats, if they are not on probation.

-Rule XII.
+Rule XI.
 N.B.
 Article VIII, Section 5.a) Senator Vacancies